evadecker/eva.town/src/content/pages/colophon/index.md

 As of October 18, 2023, [carbon results for eva.town](https://www.websitecarbon.com/website/eva-town/) indicate that the home page is cleaner than 95% of web pages tested, producing 0.05g of CO<sub>2</sub> per page view.
 The site uses [Vercel's serverless architecture](https://vercel.com/guides/what-is-vercel-green-energy-policy#) to further cut energy consumption.

+## Accessibility

+This site aims to conform to the Level AA accessibility standards outlined in the [WCAG 2.1 specification](https://www.w3.org/TR/WCAG21/).
+If you experience an issue with accessing any part of this site, please [let me know](https://github.com/evadecker/eva.town/issues) and I’ll do my best to correct it.

 ## Notice an issue?

 If you spot a typo, encounter a broken feature, or have a recommendation for an improvement, [file an issue on GitHub](https://github.com/evadecker/eva.town/issues).